Evaluation Using Barcelona Principles

 Outcomes can be:

-Look to measure shifts in these areas, and you’ll learn more than if you just measure output alone.
+Look to measure shifts in these areas, and you’ll learn much more than if you look at outputs alone.

 Principle 3

-Principle three says that the effect on organizational performance can and should be measured where possible.
-Everyone on the communication team should be aware of the impact of PR and communication on the target audience.
+Principle three states that the effect on organizational performance can and should be measured where possible.
+Everyone on the communication team needs to be aware of the impact of PR and communication on the audience.
 In the end, the change in awareness, behavior and engagement is what really matters.
 Measuring these results in an organized way is challenging, but surveys, research, good internal cooperation and an integrated approach can help you do it.

 Principle 4